 Full Description

-Decolonising the Public Library describes the main practical, methodological and theoretical approaches to decolonising public libraries.
+Decolonizing the Public Library describes the main practical, methodological and theoretical approaches to decolonizing public libraries.
 Using case studies and best practice from Canada, the UK, Australia and New Zealand, the book provides a thorough understanding of the impact and legacy of imperialism, colonialism and neo-colonialism on the structure of the public library.

-history and theory of racism, settler colonialism and decolonisation
+History and theory of racism, settler colonialism and decolonization;

-what decolonisation means and how it can be applied to public libraries
+What decolonization means and how it can be applied to public libraries;

-the impact and outcomes of decolonisation, and how these can be measured
+The impact and outcomes of decolonization, and how these can be measured;

-how to respond to the opposition to decolonisation
+How to respond to the opposition to decolonization;

-practical tips and actions to implement decolonisation in the library.
+Practical tips and actions to implement decolonization in the library.

 This practical guide is an essential read for librarians looking to learn more about how to decolonise their collection and library as a space.